SpartanJ/efsw/README.md

 Generic watcher relies on the inode information to detect file and directories renames/move.
 Since Windows has no concept of inodes as Unix platforms do, there is no current reliable way of determining file/directory movement on Windows without help from the Windows API ( this is replaced with Add/Delete events ).

 Linux versions below 2.6.13 are not supported, since inotify wasn't implemented yet.
-I'm not interested in support older kernels, since I don't see the point.
+I'm not interested in supporting older kernels, since I don't see the point.
 If someone needs this, open an issue in the issue tracker and I may consider implementing a dnotify backend.

 OS-independent watcher, Kqueue and FSEvents for OS X below 10.5 keep cache of the directories structures, to be able to detect changes in the directories.
 This means that there's a memory overhead for these backends.